 What was your parents' reaction?

 I wasn't really allowed to do much of anything—I had no money, all my friends were gone.
-Obviously I'm not gonna sit on the couch for a month but I read the whole Harry Potter series and stayed in the neighbourhood.
+Obviously I'm not gonna sit on the couch for a month, but I read the whole Harry Potter series and stayed in the neighborhood.

 What was the biggest lesson you learned?

 The most emotional pain I had was the lack of trust I had between me and my parents.
-I was a good kid, I had good grades, I just made the same mistake in quick succession and that was devastating for them.
-My parents are pretty straight-edge characters—they don't drink, they don't smoke, my mom doesn't even drink tea or coffee—and both my siblings before me rarely got into trouble, and if they did it was for something stupid and emotional.
+I was a good kid, and I had good grades.
+I just made the same mistake in quick succession, and that was devastating for them.
+My parents are pretty straight-edge characters—they don't drink, they don't smoke, my mom doesn't even drink tea or coffee—and both my siblings before me rarely got into trouble, and if they did, it was for something stupid and emotional.
 Not like mine, where it was more criminal, and they were genuinely worried.

-One other thing I remember missing out on is that I had a crush on this girl and we were almost lined up to have this summer of love and it got ripped away really quickly.
-I'm sure she was disappointed too but yeah.
+One other thing I remember missing out on is that I had a crush on this girl, and we were almost lined up to have this summer of love, and it got ripped away really quickly.
+I'm sure she was disappointed too, but yeah.
 It sucked.
-It meant a lot more because I was like 13.
+It meant a lot more because I was like thirteen.